martinasaullo/Coffee-Shop/README.md

 # Coffee Shop

-## Descrizione
+## Description
-Questo progetto rappresenta un'applicazione di coffee shop sviluppata come valutazione finale durante il corso di formazione **Digitazon**.
+This project represents a coffee shop application developed as a final assessment during the **Digitazon** training course.

-## Tecnologie Utilizzate
+## Technologies Used

 ### Frontend
 - **HTML**